richryan/richryan.github.io/_posts/2017-07-13-lag-operator.md

 ***

-These notes mostly come from chapter 2 of James Hamilton's _Time Series Analysis_.
+These notes mostly come from chapter 2 of James Hamilton's _Time Series Analysis_ {% cite hamilton/1994 %}.
 They were motivated by the proposed solutions to the 2011 midterm.
 Michael alerted me to some dubious algebra there and we came up with a few notes on the inverse operator that is seemingly used in the solution.[^fn1]
 The result is a very useful framework for solving linear difference equations.